In India, candidates are bound to come across certain examinations to get admission in India’s reputed institutes.

 The paper is divided into three distinct parts – Part A, Part B & Part C.

-In CSIR NET Exam, negative marking for wrong answer will be decided as per subject wise scheme of exam.
+In CSIR NET Exam, negative marking for the wrong answer will be decided as per the subject-wise scheme of the exam.

 Which Exam is tougher, GATE or CSIR NET?

 It is not an impossible task to qualify if you prepare well for these entrance exams.
 The difficulty level of an examination depends upon the type of questions that will be asked in it.

 GATE is an examination that involves multiple conceptual questions that need to be solved in the right order.
 It’s a logical test that requires a complete understanding of the subject and skills for implementing the technical ability to solve the questions.